Tirzepatide Weight Loss Side Effects: Complete Guide

 Thyroid C-cell tumors Animal data only Personal or family history of MTC or MEN2 Contraindicated

-Hypoglycemia Higher when combined with insulin or sulfonylureas People on glucose-lowering medications Medication review with prescriber
+Hypoglycemia Higher with insulin/sulfonylureas People on glucose-lowering medications Medication review with prescriber

-Severe allergic reaction Rare Any patient Stop medication and seek emergency help
+Severe allergic reaction Rare Any patient Stop medication and seek emergency care

 The thyroid tumor warning comes from rodent studies, not confirmed human harm, but it remains a boxed warning.
-Tirzepatide should not be used in people with a personal or family history of medullary thyroid carcinoma or MEN2.
+Tirzepatide should not be used in people with a personal or family history of medullary thyroid carcinoma (MTC) or Multiple Endocrine Neoplasia syndrome type 2 (MEN2).

-For a deeper contraindications review, see: Safe Tirzepatide Use: Contraindications and Boxed Warning.
+For a full contraindications review, see: Safe Tirzepatide Use: Dosage, Black Box Warning, and Telemedicine Compliance — Advanced TRT Clinic.

 Tirzepatide vs semaglutide: side effect comparison

 Both tirzepatide and semaglutide share GLP-1-related gastrointestinal effects.
-Tirzepatide adds GIP activity, which may help explain why it can produce greater average weight loss while maintaining a side-effect burden that is broadly similar in many comparisons.
+Tirzepatide adds GIP activity, which may help explain why it can produce greater average weight loss while maintaining a side-effect burden broadly similar to semaglutide.

 Nausea incidence ~44% ~44%